 Director, Mines to Markets (M2M), Pact

 Cristina is the longtime director of the M2M program at Pact and she is a co-founder of Moyo Gems.
-She is a recognized global expert in ASM, has 15 years of experience in the international development sector, and is a popular speaker on responsible mining and jewelry themes.
+She is a recognized global expert in ASM, has nearly 20 years of experience in the international development sector, and is a popular speaker on responsible mining and jewelry themes.
 She is an advisory council member of the Gemstone Knowledge Hub and Ethical Metalsmiths, among others, and is on the board of the Jewelry Industry Summit.
-Cristina is a graduate of UC San Diego, the London School of Economics, and lectures at the Columbia University’s massive open online course (MOOC) focused on extractives.
+Cristina is a graduate of UC San Diego, the London School of Economics, and lectures at the Columbia University’s massive open online course (MOOC) and Executive Courses focused on extractives.
 Prior to joining Pact in 2014, she focused on diamonds and gold at specialist consulting firms in the US & UK, worked with WWF, the Fund for Global Human Rights, and the World Bank.
 Originally from Northern California, she has lived and worked for extended periods in London, UK, Kampala, Uganda, and Washington, DC.
 She is on Instagram at cristina.rocks and pact.rocks